miticv/miticv.github.io/DDDFudamentals.md

 -- Measures, quantifies, or describes A THING in the domain
 -- Idenity is based on composition of the values of all properties
--- Immutable (once created cannot change, you can create new one)
+-- Immutable (once created cannot change, you can create new one, dont set public setters.)
 -- Compared using all values
 -- No side effects (Any Methods or Behaviours only compute things, and does not change state of the object or the system)
    (if new value is needed new value object is returned)